yyhh-org/site/content/how-to-enable-saml-sso-with-self-hosted-gotrue-and-git-gateway.md

                 AudienceURI:                 baseURI.String() + "/saml",
                 IDPCertificateStore:         &certStore,
                 SPKeyStore:                  keyStore,
-                NameIdFormat:                "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified",
+                NameIdFormat:                "urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress",
                 AllowMissingAttributes:      true,
         }
 ```
-Here we used "unspecified" nameid-format, you could also use "emailAddress" instead, depending on if you want your employees to type the whole email address when login.
+Here we set name id format to be email address, which apparently is the only format that gotrue works with.
+If you set the format as 'unspecified', users will be able to login, but they cannot edit anything, all the Netlify CMS UI controls will be greyed out.
+Obviously gotrue is checking that it gets an email address from the IdP.

 After the patch, compile the code.

 ```
 make deps